artmiron/robotics/01_dioda/readme.txt

+﻿This is simple test with lightins Diode connected to RaspberryPi 3.

-dioda podłączona do GPIO 21
+Diode is connected do GPIO 21

-Wykorzystane elementy:
+Elements used:
-- dioda (zielona ;) )
+- diode (green ;) )
-- opornik 100 Ohm
+- resistor 100 Ohm
-- do tego płytka stykowa oraz taśma z końcówką do płytki
+- aditional and optional (Pyta stykowa 830, tasma z adapterem)